harrisonCassar/CS219-Cloud-IoT-Management-SIM-Card/flask_server/README.md

 This directory contains all of the code for the main cloud-based Flask server.

 ## Setup/Run/Manage in Docker Container
+**NOTE: Only follow the steps in this section if you're looking to run/manage this application indepedently from the other containers.
+If you desire to run this application as a part of the full system, please refer to the steps using `docker compose` outlined in the main `README.md` in the root directory.**
 Follow the below steps to setup, run, and manage the server in a Docker container.

 ```bash